The discipline of doing. “Leadership is demonstrated at the moment of need. You learn to be a leader by acting, by doing” – Carlos Ghosn

-The creation of a great Vision and the Implementation of the Vision means nothing with the ability to effectively implement the plan.
+The creation of a great vision and the implementation of the vision mean nothing without the ability to effectively implement the plan.

-The most important component to leadership is the leader’s ability to EXECUTE.
+The most important component of leadership is the leader’s ability to EXECUTE.

 Charan goes on to say, “The absence of execution is the single biggest obstacle to success and the cause of most of the disappointments that are mistakenly attributed to other causes.
 When a company executes well, people are not brought to their knees by changes in the business environment.”